opengdpr/OpenDSR/OpenGDPR_specification.md

 - The domain of each extension **MUST** match the processor's OpenGDPR domain, matching the `X-OpenGDPR-Processor-Domain` header in OpenGDPR responses.
 - Extensions **MUST** not be used for or contain authentication information.
 - Processors **MUST** only implement an extension for items that do not already fit into the generic spec.
+- Extensions are published and defined in this repository in the "OpenGDPR_extensions.md" file.

 [Currently known extensions can be found here](OpenGDPR_extensions.md).